hpe-storage/scod/docs/partners/redhat_openshift/index.md

 ### Limitations

-Since the CSI Operator only provide "Basic Install" capabilities.
-The following limitations apply.
+Since the CSI Operator only provides "Basic Install" capabilities.
+The following limitations apply:

 - The `ConfigMap` "hpe-linux-config" that controls host configuration is immutable